 free oscillation tests to determine the natural period and damping of the system in various modes of motion.

-towing tests to measure seakeeping characteristics of the platform during the transportation phase.
+towing tests to measure the seakeeping characteristics of the platform during the transportation phase.

-measurements of motions and interface loads during mating of deck structures with the hull.
+measurements of motions and interface load during mating of deck structures with the hull.

 measurements of system responses under simulated damage conditions or in the partially installed state.